PatMatSK/robot-navigation/README.md

 must pick up the secret.
 On the way to the destination, the robots may encounter obstacles that they must avoid.
 The server can navigate multiple robots at the same time and implements a flawless communication protocol.

-full specification can be found in czech in specification.html
+Full specification can be found in czech in specification.html.